thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 You can see the device id on the left, this matters because most decoders will use that, next the type and last the serial number.
 We have an orange (dev 0, sn 978) and two RTL's with their default serials.
-And the error at the bottom is because the 'rtl_test' command tries to grab a free SDR to test it, so since they are all in use, it gets grumpy.
+And the error at the bottom is because the 'rtl_test' command tries to grab a free SDR to test it, so since they are all in use, it gets grumpy - just ignore it for now.
 Lets fix it shall we.
 The way you change the SDR serial is to use the `rtl_eeprom` command.
 Since everything is already plugged in, lets just 'mow the lawn' and fix those too many zero serial numbers.
 In my case, I would do the following: